July 08, 2021 5 min read

 Final Thoughts on The Difference Between Sateen and Percale

 So, which is better: sateen or percale?
-Well, that’s not up to us to decide.
-Each material has unique benefits.
+Each material has its own variety of unique benefits, and it all comes down to your personal preference.
 Sateen is luxuriously soft, naturally gorgeous, and incredibly cozy.
 On the other hand, percale radiates boho vibes, is ultra-lightweight, and improves with every wash.
-Ultimately, the choice is up to you.
-It’s all about personal preference.
+Ultimately, the choice is up to you, so be sure to browse our selection of amazingly high-quality bedding to find the right fit for you today.